jason-woolf/DesmosPlayer/README.md

 ### Running the Program

-When the "Start" button is pressed, execution of the instructions proceeds automatically from one to the next.
+When the "Start" button is pressed, the instructions will be executed one after the other without delay.
+To control the timing of the presentation, you will need to insert delays using the `pause()` instruction.
-The `pause()` instruction can be used to insert delays.
 Also, most instructions take an optional delay value as the final parameter which inserts an implicit `pause()` after the instruction has run.
+Delay values are given in milliseconds, so a value of 2000 would insert a two-second delay.

 Instructions can be grouped together using square brackets.
 Instructions in such groupings will be run without delays and without giving Desmos a chance to update its graph until they have all run.
 This can eliminate glitches in the animation and make it look as though the instructions ran simultaneously.
 For example:

     const testProg = [
-       startSlider(1, 5000),
+       startSlider(xPos, 3000),
-       [setValue(1, 0),
+       [setValue(xPos, 0),
-        setValue(2, 1.0),
-        setValue(3, 2.5),
-        hideLabel(3),
-        showLabel(4)],
-       startSlider(1, 5000)
+        hideLabel(label1),
+        showLabel(label2)],
+       startSlider(xPos, 3000)
     ]

+The square brackets surrounding the second, third and fourth instructions create a grouping.
 Without the grouping, intermediate states from setting individual values and showing or hiding individual expressions might be visible as glitches.
 Delays within the grouped commands are ignored, and `animateValue()` instructions will go directly to the ending value.
 It is an error to have a `goto()` instruction inside a grouping.

 > :bulb: Tip: When each instruction is executed, a message is displayed in the console so it is possible to see what the program is doing.
 When back-stepping,